witrdotnet/ff2wp/README.md

   - post_categories = comma separated categories  // e.g: bloging
 ```

+> If you have already posts in your wp site then use `wp2ff.sh` to export all these posts into previously described flat file structure.

 ### Import flat file markdown into Wordpress

 Once posts folder is ready: